RMS Mauretania (1906): Retirement and scrapping

 Cunard White Star withdrew Mauretania from service following a final eastward crossing from New York to Southampton in September 1934.
-The voyage was made at an average speed of 24 kn, equaling the original contractual stipulation for her mail subsidy.
+The voyage was made at an average speed of 24 kn, equalling the original contractual stipulation for her mail subsidy.
 She was then laid up at Southampton, her twenty-eight years of service at a close.

-In May 1935 her furnishings and fittings were put up for auction by Hampton and Sons and on 1 July that year she departed Southampton for the last time to Metal Industries shipbreakers at Rosyth.
-One of her former captains, the retired commodore Sir Arthur Rostron, captain of during the rescue, came to see her on her final departure from Southampton.
-Rostron refused to go aboard Mauretania before her final journey, stating that he preferred to remember the ship as she was when he commanded her.
+In May 1935 the furnishings and fittings were put up for auction by Hampton and Sons and on 1 July that year she departed Southampton for the last time to Metal Industries shipbreakers at Rosyth.
+One of her former captains, the retired commodore Sir Arthur Rostron, captain of during the rescue, came to see Mauretania on her final departure from Southampton.
+Rostron refused to go aboard before her final journey, stating that he preferred to remember the ship as she was when he commanded her.

-Mauretania, with her masts cut down to pass under the Forth Bridge, departing Southampton for her final voyage to Rosyth, Fife, on 2 July 1935.
+Mauretania, with the masts cut down to pass under the Forth Bridge, departing Southampton for her final voyage to Rosyth, Fife, on 2 July 1935.
 Olympic can be seen in the background.

 En route to Rosyth, Mauretania launched rockets off the coast of Scarborough overnight, and stopped at her birthplace on the Tyne for half an hour, where she drew crowds of sightseers.
 Rockets were fired from her bridge, messages relayed, and she was boarded by the Lord Mayor of Newcastle.
 The mayor bade her farewell from the people of Newcastle, and her last captain, A. T. Brown, then resumed his course for Rosyth.

 Approximately 30 miles north of Newcastle is the small seaport of Amble, Northumberland.
 The local town council sent a telegram to the ship stating, "Still the finest ship on the seas."
 To which Mauretania replied with, "to the last and kindliest port in England, greetings and thanks."
 Amble, to this day, is still known as 'Amble, the Friendliest Port', and this is still seen on signs when entering the town.
 With masts cut down to fit, the ship passed under the Forth Bridge and was delivered to the breakers.